Appeals Court Orders Judge to Reconsider Adding Charge in Derek Chauvin Case

 A three-judge panel said Friday that the trial judge erred when he rejected a motion to reinstate the third-degree murder charge against Derek Chauvin.
 The panel says the judge should have followed the precedent set by the appeals court last month when it affirmed the third-degree murder conviction of another former officer, Mohamed Noor, in a different case.

-The ruling sets up a potential delay in Chauvin’ trial, which is scheduled to begin Monday with jury selection.
+The ruling sets up a potential delay in Chauvin’s trial, which is scheduled to begin Monday with jury selection.

 Lakeland News is member supported content.
 Please consider supporting Lakeland News today.